-CHARLOTTE, NC (WBTV) - Thousands of teachers in North Carolina have requested days off as they plan to gather in Raleigh on May 1 for a teachers rally.
+CHARLOTTE, NC (WBTV) - Thousands of teachers in North Carolina requested time off as they plan to gather in Raleigh for a teachers rally Wednesday.

-Because of the amount of requests, several local school districts are faced with decisions on whether to have class on that day due to the number of teachers who have requested off.
+Because of the amount of teachers who have requested off, several local school districts are faced with decisions on whether or not to have class that day.

-Charlotte-Mecklenburg Schools students will not have school on that day as CMS Superintendent Clayton Wilcox has designated Wednesday, May 1, as an optional teacher workday..
+Charlotte-Mecklenburg Schools students will not have school Wednesday as CMS Superintendent Clayton Wilcox has designated the day an optional teacher workday.

 Superintendent Wilcox, who made this decision in collaboration with the Charlotte-Mecklenburg Board of Education, has waived attendance requirements on May 1 for all CMS students.
 No make-up day is needed or will be scheduled.

 Kannapolis City Schools, Hickory Public Schools and Cabarrus County Schools have also announced they will not have class for students May 1.

 Here’s the full list of schools that have already announced plans to cancel class for students: